The Mission’s Outreach Team acts as first responders, delivering love, food, and essentials.Learn More

-The Mission helps meet basic needs for people working to detox and leave the past behind.
+The Mission helps meet the basic needs of people working to detox and leave the past behind.
 We provide a safe place where they can make the decision to join our recovery program.

 Our year-long, faith based recovery program helps men and women with counseling and relapse prevention curriculum, and provides the physical, mental, and spiritual healing they need to leave their addictions behind.

 After completing our recovery program, many people pursue further education, internships, and new jobs.
 The Mission helps with applying for housing, job training, continuing education, integration with a church, and more.

 Over 13,000 people are struggling with homelessness and addiction today in greater Seattle.
 Here’s how your generosity helped us last year.

 Richard started using drugs when he was eight.
 As an adult, he lost everything to addiction.
 Now sober, he works at the Mission helping others escape the streets.learn more

 While in prison, a counselor told Patsy about the Mission, and that turned her life around.
 Today she has a Masters degree and is helping hundreds of other people escape homelessness.learn more